Skip to main content

 Early Career Phase in the Military

 Why do so few people ever reach this level?
-It’s not just skill.
 Think about guys like Nick Carter in the UK—he spent roughly 40 years climbing before he finally pinned on that top job as Chief of the Defence Staff.
 Forty years.
 That number alone tells you most people never even get close.

 The first fifteen years or so?
-You’re a lieutenant or ensign learning how not to get your platoon killed.
+You’re a lieutenant or ensign learning how not to get lead your platoon.
 You’re out in the mud, on ships, or in cockpits, soaking up every gritty lesson the military throws at you.
-It’s all tactics, sweat, and “yes sir, no sir” while you figure out what leadership actually feels like when people are shooting at you or the weather’s trying to.
+It’s all tactics, sweat, and “yes sir, no sir” while you figure out what leadership actually feels like under absolute pressure.

 Middle Command Phase and Promotions

 Then comes the middle stretch, somewhere around the 15 to 25-year marks, when you start commanding real units: battalions, warships, air squadrons.
 You’re no longer just executing orders; you’re the one giving them.
-Screw this part up and your military rank progression plateaus faster than you can say “passed over for promotion.”
+Mess this part up and your military rank progression plateaus.

 If you make it past about 25 years, you might finally get that first star.
 Or you might not.
 Plenty don’t.
 The officer promotion system at that level gets extremely selective.